 Scenes to spot in House of Guinness:

-Prison corridors
+• Prison cells and corridors

 While you're here: Book onto the immersive tour of the building which takes you around some of the venue's most historic locations.
 Afterwards, relax at the charming 1854 Café with a cup of tea, coffee, and a slice of cake.